cataWalter/skillogue-web/README.md

 * privacy analysis
 * law requirements analysis
 * tests
+* enable notifications for messages
+* show messages number and a popup when you are in another window
 * documentation
 * common layout
 * implement real-time messaging with WebSockets or optimize polling